MaelAbgrall/HardwareforAI/README.md

 Deep learning tasks can be parralelized, this is why you need a GPU

-At last, GPU have a special kind of memory (GDDR) which is at very high speed, so comunication between the GPU & it's memory is faster than CPU <-> RAM
+At last, GPU have a special kind of memory (GDDR) which is at very high speed, so comunication between GPU <-> GDDR is faster than CPU <-> RAM

 ![](./images/cpugpu.png)